Water Shortage In Blumenfeld, Hochfeld

-Shorter showers and refraining from water lawns are being prescribed for the nearly 250 customers of the Blumenfeld/Hochfeld Water Board.
+Shorter showers and refraining from watering lawns are being asked of the nearly 250 customers of the Blumenfeld/Hochfeld Water Board.

 The board is asking users to cut water usage to the essentials as reserves are running low.